Tommy Fraser: Barnet

 Fraser signed with Barnet on a deal lasting two and a half years.
 Signed by caretaker manager Paul Fairclough, he played under Martin Allen and then another caretaker manager, Giuliano Grazioli, within the space of a few months.
-He played a total of fifteen games for the "Bees" in what remained of the 2010–11 campaign, as the club retained their Football League status with a final day 1–0 win over former club Port Vale at Underhill; Fraser was a stoppage time substitute in the game.
+He played a total of fifteen games for the "Bees" in what remained of the 2010–11 campaign, as the club retained their Football League status with a final day 1–0 win over former club Port Vale at Underhill; Fraser was a stoppage-time substitute in the game.
 New manager Lawrie Sanchez picked Fraser for just six games in 2011–12, the last of which was a 4–0 defeat to Swindon Town on 24 September.
-Two months later Fraser left the club by mutual consent.
+Two months later, Fraser left the club by mutual consent.
 He returned to Vale Park to train under Micky Adams, though was not expected to be offered a contract at Port Vale.

-Non-league
+Non-League

 Fraser joined Whitehawk of the Isthmian League in December 2011, where he played alongside his younger brother James.
 Whitehawk won the Isthmian League Division One South title in 2011–12.
 He made 31 appearances in the 2012–13 season for Darren Freeman's "Hawks", and was sent off in his final game in a 3–1 defeat to Harrow Borough at the Earlsmead Stadium on 23 February.

-He left England to live in Australia in March 2013, signing for National Premier Leagues Victoria outfit Melbourne Knights FC.
+He left England to live in Australia in March 2013, signing for National Premier Leagues Victoria club Melbourne Knights FC.
 He soon returned to England however, and re-signed with Whitehawk in July 2013.
 He played 38 Conference South games in the 2013–14 season, helping the club to finish one point above the relegation zone.

 Fraser joined Steve Brown's Ebbsfleet United, also of the Conference South, in May 2014.
 He signed with Isthmian League club Peacehaven & Telscombe in September 2014.
 He moved on to Lewes three months later.

 After leaving Lewes in February 2015, Fraser signed for newly promoted Isthmian League Premier Division side Burgess Hill Town in June 2015.
 He signed with Whitehawk for a third time in March 2016.
 Four months later he returned to Burgess Hill Town, before he joined former loan club Bognor Regis Town in November 2016.